WhoKnowsssss/AMP_for_hardware/README_Ours.md

 # Run AMP and Diffusion on hardware #

+## System Setup

+There are two ways of setting up the experiment system.

+First way is to use a computer to connect to Go1, and another computer to run the diffusion model.

+Second way is to use the Mini PC to both connect to Go1 and run the diffusion model.

+We will introduce the second method.

+Make sure that the Mini PC is under `Go1` Wired connection setting:

+IP: `192.168.123.29`

+Mask: `255.255.255.0`

 ## Follow the original readme to install this package

 ## Hardware Setup